the Baltic consonants š, ž, č, are written out as sh, zh, ch.

 ginivingiskas friendly

-gint to chase (Inf)
+gint to defend (Inf)

-gintus man, relative
+gintus a relative

-girdēt to hear (Inf)
+girdīt to hear (Inf)

 girnavas millstone